Welcome to Cork Creek Village

 Still hungry?
 Savor a salty order of ChipMunch at Snow Plow Chow, the café owned by Callie’s former—or is it current?—boyfriend Sam Petrie.
 Perhaps Callie will be sitting in one of the armchairs near the fire drinking hot chocolate and reading The Cork Creek Chronicle, the local newspaper edited by her best friend Tonya Stephens.
 Pull up a chair; she will be glad to share the sports section with you.

 Yes, welcome to Cork Creek Village.
 The people here are friendly and kind—for the most part.
 It’s an idyllic hamlet with hardly any crime to speak of.

 Callie Cassidy is no stranger to dead bodies.

 Her time as a photojournalist landed her face to face with so many of them that her colleagues once dubbed her Queen of the Dead.

 Now, having resigned in disgrace from her prestigious career, Callie believes her days of hanging out with corpses are behind her.
-She has returned to the mountainside village of her youth to seclude herself in a cabin on her parents’ resort property near the Rocky Mountains.
-With her golden retriever Woody as a companion, she spends her days drinking wine and licking her wounds, determined to avoid everyone she ever knew.
+She has returned to the mountainside ski resort village of her youth to seclude herself in a cabin on her parents’ lodge near the Rocky Mountains.
+With her intuitive golden retriever Woody as a companion, she spends her days drinking wine and licking her wounds, determined to avoid everyone she ever knew.